BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   keep it that way forever, if you want.
 Turns out that GBX decided to make that change permanent, so there's no real need for this one anymore.
+- `bloody_harvest_disable.txt` - This can be used to disable Bloody Harvest prematurely.
+It worked fine during the original event, but it's a bit pointless now because GBX added in an in-game toggle for that kind of event.
+Still, keeping it around for awhile.

 These mods were used for awhile for testing, and a few for doing some Bloody Harvest farming, but they're basically now obsolete (or at least